ivanciric/savamala/README.md

 # Savamala

-Need some desctrucion in your life?
-Wait 'til the clock strikes 22h!
+Need some destruction in your life?
+Wait 'til the clock strikes 23h and crash your site [savamala](https://www.krik.rs/en/city-officials-behind-savamala-demolition-says-vucic/) style!

 # Environment